comp251/comp251.github.io/_homework/portfolio01.md

 ## Tips

+* You can assume that the string that the user enters is less than 50 characters.
 * Use `strlen` to determine the length of the word the user input (you will need to `#include <string.h>`.
 * In a shell, type `$ man strlen` for info about the function.